Type

 Burgundy

 Mainly Pinot Noir is grown for red wines and Chardonnay for white wines in Burgundy.
-Each appellation and each field, known as "Cru," has its own character and style, which resulting in wines that vary from light and delicate to powerful and complex.
+Each appellation and each field, known as "Cru," has its own character and style, which results in wines that vary from light and delicate to powerful and complex.
 Burgundy's complex hierarchy includes Grand Cru, Premier Cru and regionals appellations, reflecting the quality of the vines and the soil.

 ×